hyphen-id/coding-challenge-fullstack/README.md

 ## Technical Requirements
 * You must use React for the user interface and TypeScript.
 You are free to use any other libraries you are comfortable with.

-* The application must call the OpenAI API, you can use the API token: `XXX`
+* The application must call the OpenAI API, with the API key provided on email.

 * You should handle errors gracefully and inform the user when something goes wrong.

 * Your code should be clean, well-organized, and easy to understand.

+* Implement tests that you see fit.

 * We're not expecting a masterpiece of design, but the app should look acceptable to a non-technical user.
 There should be some attempt at styling, feel free to use whatever framework/tools you’re familiar with.

 ## Practical

-* Please don't spend more than 60-90 minutes on this exercise.
+* Please don't spend more than 90 minutes on this exercise.
 This is meant to be a starting point for our technical discussion and does not need to be a fully polished, production-ready application.
 You can note the things you would have done if you had more time and we can discuss it during the interview if you like.

-* Share with us your git repo link, at the latest 24 hours before your interview (Github usernames: @simonwh @pax-k)
+* Share with us your git repo link, at the latest 24 hours before your interview (Github usernames: @simonwh @pax-k @Volland)

 Have fun!